google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 Crashes get simply added as jobs artifacts.

-For continuous builds, you need to use a [cache](https://docs.gitlab.com/ee/ci/caching/) in your jobs :
+For continuous builds, you need to use a [cache](https://docs.gitlab.com/ee/ci/caching/) in your jobs:
 {% raw %}
 ```yaml
   variables: